cchuahuico/TECS-Software-Suite/README.md

 -------------------------------------

 1. Install Apache Ant: http://ant.apache.org/
-2. Download the whole project
+2. Download/clone the whole project
 3. Run **ant build** from your terminal
 4. Navigate to **InstallDir** folder
 5. Double click **Run.jar** to start the HardwareSimulator